astronomer/docs/learn/airflow-ui.md

 Click a square in the grid to view more details about the task instance and access links to additional views and actions.

-In Airflow version 2.6 and later, the **Grid** view also includes an integrated graph view that shows a visualization of the tasks and dependencies in your DAG.
-If you select a task or task group instance in the **Grid** column, the graph will update to highlight and zoom to the selected task.
-You can also navigate complex DAGs using the **Filter Tasks** drop down and the minimap.
+In Airflow version 2.6 and later, the **Grid** view includes an integrated graph visualization of the tasks and dependencies in your DAG.
+If you select a task or task group instance in the **Grid** column, the graph highlights and zooms to the selected task.
+You can also navigate complex DAGs using **Filter Tasks** and the minimap.

 ![Grid graph](/img/guides/ui_grid_graph.png)